 Walking in Salento

 Easy, tour for all.
 Some walking experience needed but particular training are not requested for this tour.
 Not too many differences of level, almost all walking on very easy terrain.
 The area is mostly flat, so you will encounter very few ascents.
 You will walk along secondary roads and walking paths: 50% asphalted and 50% on gravel.
 Walks between 3 to 5 hours

 12 km / 7,5 mi – 24 km / 14,9 mi

 Total 68 km / 42,3 mi

-starting days every Friday and Sunday from 19th March to 10th July and from 27th August to 06th November (last departure date) Other days on request with supplement
+starting days every Friday and Sunday from 18th of March to 9th of July and from 26th of August to 05th of November (last departure date) Other days on request with supplement

 1 or more people.